Republicans claim a 1950 law makes Roe protests at justices' homes illegal. Here's what to know - KESQ

 The law in question is aimed at any “picketing or parading” in front of a courthouse or a judge’s home that is intended to influence “any judge, juror, witness, or court officer, in the discharge of his duty.”

-Republicans say the recent demonstrations — which have come after a leak draft majority opinion suggested the Supreme Court was preparing to overturn is abortion rights precedents — clearly fit the bill.
+Republicans say the recent demonstrations — which have come after a leaked draft majority opinion suggested the Supreme Court was preparing to overturn its abortion rights precedents — clearly fit the bill.

 Here is what to know about the law, how it applies to the current circumstances and whether it is constitutional.